 Primor (sulfadimethoxine/ormetoprim) is a broad-spectrum antibiotic combination used to treat susceptible bacterial infections in dogs.
-Primor requires a prescription from your veterinarian, and is sold per tablet.
+Primor is sold per tablet and requires a prescription from your veterinarian.

 Primor Tablets (Pfizer Animal Health)

 Primor is a potentiated sulfa drug used in dogs for the treatment of skin and soft tissue infections (wounds and abscesses), and urinary tract infections caused by susceptible bacteria.
 Primor may also be used for other conditions not listed.Primor is a prescription medication FDA-approved for veterinary use in dogs.
 Primor is available as scored tablets in two strengths: Primor 240 which contains 200 mg sulfadimethoxine and 40 mg ormetoprim, and Primor 1200 which contains 1000 mg sulfadimethoxine and 200 mg ormetoprim.
 Primor is not for use in pets allergic to it or other sulfa drugs.

 Tell your veterinarian if your pet is allergic to Primor or other sulfonamides (sulfa drugs).
 Tell your veterinarian if your pet has liver disease or blood dyscrasias, is dehydrated, or is pregnant or lactating.
 Also tell your veterinarian what other medication, including vitamins and supplements, that you are giving your pet while giving Primor.